 Add into that

-ownership of the company, full back up protection and technology upgrades and suddenly it’s an entirely different experience to the dread of opening an electricity bill.
+Ownership of the company, full back up protection and technology upgrades and suddenly it’s an entirely different experience to the dread of opening an electricity bill.

 There are many batteries on the market and price varies greatly.
-The Plico system has been created to make it as affordable as possible with low upfront outlay ($292) and just $36.50/week.
+The Plico solar battery system has been created to make it as affordable as possible with low upfront outlay ($292) and just $36.50/week.
 The system is fully serviced and maintained for over 20 years.